psf/black/docs/the_black_code_style/current_style.md

 escapes than before.

 _Black_ also standardizes string prefixes.
-Prefix characters are made lowercase with the exception of [capital "R" prefixes](#rstrings-and-rstrings), and in the case of multiple characters "r" is put first as in spoken language: "raw f-string".
-On top of that, if your code is already Python 3.6+ only or it's using the `unicode_literals` future import, _Black_ will remove `u` from the string prefix as it is meaningless in those scenarios.
+Prefix characters are made lowercase with the exception of [capital "R" prefixes](#rstrings-and-rstrings), unicode literal markers (`u`) are removed because they are meaningless in Python 3, and in the case of multiple characters "r" is put first as in spoken language: "raw f-string".

 The main reason to standardize on a single form of quotes is aesthetics.
 Having one kind of quotes everywhere reduces reader distraction.
 It will also enable a future version of